 Average Daily Cost To Visit Reykjavik

 If you want to upgrade your accommodations, add another $90-$120/night depending on your level of accommodation.
-These prices also don’t include things like big nights out at the bar/pub, club entry fees, souvenir/clothing shopping, tours, random purchases, nicer food, bail money, etc. Don’t forget to budget extra for those “non-essentials.”
+These prices also don’t include big nights out at the bar/pub, club entry fees, souvenir/clothing shopping, tours, random purchases, nicer food, etc.

-Note: The currency in Iceland is the Icelandic Krona, but we’ve given all prices in $USD.
+Note: The currency in Iceland is the Icelandic Krona but we’ve given all prices in $USD.
 The exchange rate at publication is $1=141 ISK but visit XE.com to see the current exchange rate.

 - Breakfast: $7